std.array

 Preconditions

-must be a positive integer such
+In split_at index value, index must be a positive integer such

-that 0 <= index <= std.array.length value
+that 0 <= index <= std.array.length value.

 Examples